jonatanlinden/PR/README.md

 ### Build

-    make prioq
+    make perf_meas

 ### Usage

 Run the benchmark application as:

-    ./prioq 8 1000 15 64 2000
+    ./perf_meas -n 8 -t 27 -o 64

-This will start 8 threads, simulating a PDES workload with exponentially distributed interevent times with an intensity of 1000.
-The initial length of the list will be 2^15, the offset parameter of the algorithm will be set to 64, and the threads will perform a simulated local computation, taking about 2000 cycles, between access to the queue (an access = deletemin followed by an insert).
+This will start a benchmark run with 8 threads, uniformly distributed keys, initial queue length of 2^15 elements, the offset parameter of the algorithm will be set to 64, and random operation (deletemin, insert).

 ### Build Dependencies